sparrowwallet/sparrow/README.md

 `git clone --recursive git@github.com:sparrowwallet/sparrow.git`

-In order to build, Sparrow requires Java 14 to be installed.
-The release packages can be built using
+In order to build, Sparrow requires Java 16 to be installed.
+The release binaries can be built using

 `./gradlew jpackage`